CHREN’s research encompasses three areas:

-CHREN is committed to studying current fundamental issues in theory and practice in the field of human rights from an interdisciplinary perspective.
-These include the recognition of human dignity as the starting point for considering human rights, the demand for universalism, and the indivisibility of human rights, the principle of non-discrimination, and freedom of religion and belief.
+CHREN is dedicated to fundamental and yet topical questions of the theory and practice of human rights from an interdisciplinary perspective.
+This includes the recognition of human dignity as the basis of all human rights, the claim of universalism, the principle of non-discrimination as well as freedom of religion and belief.

-Other areas of CHREN's research include gender equality and sexual self-determination as human rights, the relationship between human rights and education, human rights and medicine, the significance and limitations of international criminal law with regard to human rights protection, and the position of human rights in the context of transitional justice.
+Further research encompasses topics such as gender equality, sexual orientation and gender identity, the relationship between human rights and education, human rights and medicine, the impact and limits of international criminal law as a means of protecting human rights, as well as the human rights in the context of transitional justice.

-CHREN analyses the human rights requirements of Bavarian and cooperates with the cities of Erlangen and Nuremberg, as well as regional representatives of government bodies and international organisations – such as BAMF, UNHCR and IOM – on this topic.
-It connects human rights researchers with political decision-makers and non-governmental organisations, promoting practical research into human rights issues in the local area and collaborating with the Nuremberg Human Rights Center (NMRZ) and the International Nuremberg Principles Academy (IANP).
+CHREN researches and formulates human rights based demands for law and politics in Bavaria.
+It cooperates with the cities of Erlangen and Nuremberg as well as with state institutions and international organisations present in the region, such as the Federal Office for Migration and Refugees, UNHCR and IOM.
+It links academic human rights analyses with political leaders and NGOs and thus supports practice-oriented research of human rights issues on the ground.
+In this context, CHREN also cooperates with the Nuremberg Human Rights Centre (NMRZ) and the International Nuremberg Principles Academy (IANP).

-CHREN investigates human rights issues that will play an increasingly significant role in the future.
-These include the rights of refugees and the sustainability of the Geneva Convention on Refugees and the Common European Asylum System; the rights of migrants in international law; the rights of older persons and of lesbian, gay, bisexual, transgender and intersex (LGBTI) people; the significance of human rights for transnational economic law; issues that concern human rights and bioethics or medical ethics; and – in collaboration with FAU's International Criminal Law Research Unit – improving the implementation of human rights in armed conflicts.
+The members of CHREN investigate pertinent human rights questions of the future.
+These include, for example, the rights of refugees and the sustainability of the Geneva Convention as well as the Common European Asylum System, the rights of migrants within international law, the rights of elder people and of lesbian, gay, bisexual, transgender and intersex persons (LGBTI*), the impact of human rights on transnational business law, issues of human rights and bioethics, as well as – in cooperation with the International Criminal Law Research Unit – the improved enforcement of human rights in armed conflicts.